 How long have you guys been around?

-My business partner, john Corcoran and I were separately doing podcasting and helping since 2009. we came together around seven years ago.
-We met randomly in your neck of the woods in San Francisco at a conference.
+My business partner, john Corcoran and I have been separately doing podcasting and helping since 2009. we came together around seven years ago.
+We met randomly in your neck of the woods at a conference in San Francisco.

-I noticed on your screen that you have a doctor in your title, and if I recall, I think you were a chiropractor.
+I noticed on your screen that you have a doctor in your title; if I recall, I think you were a chiropractor.
 Is that correct?

 Yes, I used to be a chiropractor by trade.
-My background’s in biochemistry and as a chiropractor has nothing to do with what I do now necessarily, but that’s how I started on the journey.
+My background in biochemistry and as a chiropractor has nothing to do with what I do now, but that’s how I started the journey.
 In college, I wanted to be a chiropractor.
 My dad suffered from terrible neck pain when I was growing up, and doctors told him you have to live with it, and the only thing that helped him was a chiropractor.

-I saw him go through that transformation, and I always like helping people, and nature has that sense of healing, so that’s what I ended up doing.
+I saw him go through that transformation, and I always liked helping people, and nature has that sense of healing, so I ended up doing that.

 What got you into podcasts initially?